Engaging with public policy stakeholders

 We engage with government officials, legislatures and agencies on policies to advance the development of new medications and ensure patient access to those innovations.
 Our lobbying activities allow us to educate policymakers on our positions and their impact on the regulatory environment, patient access, intellectual property, personalised healthcare, and business climate issues.
 We are committed to the highest levels of integrity in our interactions with policymakers and strictly adhere to federal and state laws.

-In 2018, we contributed USD 3.7 million to associations in the US toward sponsorship, meetings, advocacy campaign, and lobbying activities, however the amount spent on lobbying varies from organisation to organisation.
+In 2019, we contributed USD 5.2 million to associations in the US toward sponsorship, meetings, advocacy campaigns, and lobbying activities, however the amount spent on lobbying varies from organisation to organisation.

 We maintain a transparent dialogue with representatives of the relevant EU institutions, including the European Parliament and the European Commission located in Brussels, Belgium.
 EU-related activities are conducted from the headquarters in Basel, Switzerland, as Roche does not have a central office in Brussels.